 Don’t Share Passwords

-In the Ponemon study, 69% of people admitted to sharing their passwords with work colleagues.
-It’s a bad habit to get into because once a password is shared, the owner no longer has control over it… what happens if that colleague shares it with someone else?
+In the Ponemon study, 69% of people admitted to sharing their credentials with work colleagues.
+It’s a bad habit to get into because once a credential is shared, the owner no longer has control over it… what happens if that colleague shares it with someone else?
 It’s especially dangerous if it’s shared with a vendor.
 It’s a better policy to create another limited time login if needed than to share passwords.

 Don’t Save Passwords in Browsers